Transverse K\"ahler holonomy in Sasaki Geometry and ${\oldmathcal S}$-Stability: The Transverse K ahler Flow and Sasakian Structures

-\begin{proof} Since a flow is oriented and the basic cohomology class $[\gro^T]^p$ is nondegenerate in $H^{2p}_B(\calf)\otimes \bbr$ for all $p=1,\ldots,n$, a transverse K\"ahler flow is homologically oriented. \end{proof}

-From Lemma \ref{transKahcohor} and the preceeding discussion, we can represent a transverse K\"ahler flow by the quadruple $(\xi,\eta,\Phi,\gro^T)$ or $(\xi,\eta,\Phi,g)$.
-However, such a quadruple is not unique as shown in Lemma \ref{EulerKah} below.
+\begin{remark} As was pointed out to us by Georges Habib not every transverse K\"ahler flow is homologically orientable; a counterexample is given by Carri\`ere.
+See Example 6 on page 39 in \cite{Car84b}, and also Appendix A in \cite{Mol88}.
+Hence, not every transverse K\"ahler flow can be taken to be isometric.
+However, henceforth in this paper, all transverse K\"ahler structures are homologically oriented, and so can be taken to be isometric. \end{remark}

-As emphasized by El Kacimi-Alaou \cite{ElK} transverse K\"ahler foliations on compact manifolds possess the same properties as K\"ahler structures on compact manifolds, the Hodge decomposition, Lefschetz decomposition, etc. In particular, a transverse K\"ahler flow $(\xi,\eta,\Phi,g)$ gives rise to a basic Hodge decomposition (over $\bbc$),
+As emphasized by El Kacimi-Alaoui \cite{ElK}, homologically oriented transverse K\"ahler foliations on compact manifolds possess the same properties as K\"ahler structures on compact manifolds, the Hodge decomposition, Lefschetz decomposition, etc. In particular, a homologically oriented transverse K\"ahler flow $(\xi,\eta,\Phi,g)$ gives rise to a basic Hodge decomposition (over $\bbc$),

 which gives the basic Hodge numbers